-Microphone technique is critically important for all voice-over work, because you don’t want the audio editor to hate you do you?
+Microphone technique is critically important for all voice-over work.
+You don’t want the audio editor to hate you, do you?

 Of course not!

 This article was motivated by our audio editor Alex recently having to spend twice as long editing a voice-over recording than it should have taken him, mainly due to incorrect – downright bad – microphone technique.
 It gives him the chills just thinking about it.